-I was a content mother, wife, health care professional, and regular person until my 17-year-old daughter, Katie, was killed in a car accident.
+I was a content mother, wife, and health care professional until my 17-year-old daughter, Katie, was killed in a car accident.
 My life changed in that moment.
 Her death destroyed my family and me.
 There were times I didn't think we would make it, but we held on and persevered.
 Over time, I have learned that life can be good again and that there can be joy.

 I was worried that by working on my healing I would ultimately feel less connected to my daughter.
 I was worried that others might think that I had moved on and that I would end up feeling worse.

 All of these concerns where unfounded.
 I feel more connected to Katie now that I have found peace and feel in control of my life.

 My journey down this path of child loss has not been easy.
 The pain remains but I move forward by honouring Katie and living my best life for her.
 One of the things that I have done that has brought me incredible healing was writing a book about my journey.
 Writing is definitely cathartic.

 Nothing will ever replace my girl, but my heart feels more content and at ease when I am able to reach out to those who also walk this path.
 Over time, I discovered strategies to help manage grief which makes me feel better physically, emotionally, and spiritually.
 I discuss them in my book Journey to Healing and share them in my programs.Helping others helps my heart too.

 Through my roles in oncology and wellness coaching, I learned a great deal about the psychology of change and coaching clients through difficult mind blocks so they could achieve their goals.
 I am also a certified grief educator.
 These skills help me support grieving moms inside the "Hope & Healing Together Community" .

 Let me show you the way so that you can find peace and healing too.

 More than anything, I love to inspire others and show them that life can be beautiful and meaningful again.
 You can check out my speaking page here.